 Online safety when downloading

-Audacity Team takes online security very seriously and work hard to ensure the safety of our users, but our efforts can only be effective up to a point.
-For your online safety it is important that you take reasonable precautions.
+Audacity Team takes online security very seriously and works hard to ensure the safety of our users, but our efforts can only be effective up to a point.
+For your online safety, it is important that you take reasonable precautions.
 The advice below is written specifically about Audacity, but much of it applies equally to using the Internet and downloading anything from anywhere.

 At the very least, please always ensure that you follow the “Quick security checklist” below.
 For additional tips and information, read the rest of this page.

 - Is your computer operating system up to date?